amd/aocl-crypto/docs/compat/ipp/01-Preloading.md

 `LD_LIBRARY_PATH=/some/path/lib1.so:/some/path/lib2.so ./someexecutable`

-If someexecutable is linked to lib3.so and lib4.so in order.
+If some executable is linked to lib3.so and lib4.so in order.
 Then the symbol lookup order will be

 1) `lib1.so`
 2) `lib2.so`